fbpx

 Does My Company Culture Attract Top Talent?

-1. Do your employees hear more about improving the bottom line or improving customer satisfaction?
+• Do employees hear more about profits or about customer satisfaction?